LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

     The Add Article page appears.

 2. Specify the following:
-    * **Title**: Enter a title that is a complete sentence, for example, "I can't log in to my account."
+    * **Title**: Enter a title that is a complete sentence, e.g., "I can't log in to my account."
     * **Intent Qualifiers**: Add the following intent qualifiers (training phrases) that the NLU engine will use to match the article to user input:
         * `My username doesn't work`
         * `My password doesn't work`
         * `I can't remember my username`
         * `I can't remember my password`
         * `I am locked out of my account`

     * **Summary**: Enter the following brief message to be sent to the user: `Try the steps in the "Forgot Account ID" section of the <a href="http://www.mycompany.com/username">Sign-in troubleshooting</a> article to recover your account credentials.`

         You can include web links in the summary, although depending on the channel they might not display correctly.
 For SMS/Messaging, you might need to show the URL by itself, not wrapped in HTML, since the HTML will be sent as plain text over these channels.

     * **Tags**: Add the following tags that highlight the key nouns in your intent qualifiers and title:
         * `account`
         * `username`
         * `password`